A248/LibertyBans/docs/Detailed-Comparison-to-AdvancedBan.md

 AdvancedBan's codebase is heavily oriented toward singletons.
 This design decision leads to very fragile initialization.
 In the past, there have been issues where another plugin referenced AdvancedBan's classes and initialized them prematurely.

-LibertyBans is fully instance-based and more flexible in this regard.
-It is even possible to create multiple instances of it.
-Another plugin referencing its classes will *not* cause initialization to blow up.
+LibertyBans is fully instance-based, which means another plugin referencing its classes will not cause initialization conflicts.

 ## Caching

 AdvancedBan uses a hand-rolled punishment cache.
-This cache is quite brittle and has resulted in several annoying bugs.
+This cache is quite brittle and has resulted in several bugs.
+It is populated and invalidated manually.
+Users ocassionally report issues with cached punishments failing to be invalidated.

-LibertyBans uses a popular and well-tested caching library, called [Caffeine](https://github.com/ben-manes/caffeine).
-This library is used in software infrastructure in all kinds of applications.
-This means development of LibertyBans can focus on more important features.

-Moreover, LibertyBans only caches what is necessary - mutes.
-AdvancedBan caches all punishments of online players, which results in somewhat more memory usage.
+LibertyBans caches only mutes, and nothing else.
+It uses a popular caching library, called [Caffeine](https://github.com/ben-manes/caffeine).
+No bugs to date (as of 21 Dec 2021) have been observed with the caching mechanism used by LibertyBans.
+Also, caching fewer punishments requires less memory.

+## IDs

+AdvancedBan has a quirk where it creates two IDs for every punishment - one ID for the active punishment and another ID for the punishment in history.

+This is quite counter-intuitive.
+Having two separate punishment IDs can lead to confusion with appeals systems and variables in message configuration.

+This finding was so unexpected that some of the core contributors to AdvancedBan were not aware of it and were surprised to hear about it.

 ## Concurrency

+### Transactional Consistency

+AdvancedBan does not rely on transactional consistency like LibertyBans does.
+In practice, this means certain conditions can be violated in certain circumstances in AdvancedBan - this is a bug in AdvancedBan's design, and it is not a simple fix.

+In both AdvancedBan and Liberty*Bans, attempting to ban a player already banned results in a message affirming such.
+If you try to ban another player twice, AdvancedBan will tell you "this player is already banned."
+However, this guarantee does not hold solid.
+If you are somehow able to execute /ban quickly enough twice, you can successfully ban another player twice.

+Although it may sound far-fetched to ban a player twice quickly, it has been observed multiple times in practice.
+Automated punishment mechanisms, such as anticheats, are prone to issue commands very quickly, as they are not limited by human typing speed.

+This bug in AdvancedBan used to be one reason users of LibertyBans who had imported from AdvancedBan would observe duplicate punishments.
+In contrast to AdvancedBan, LibertyBans makes full use of transactional consistency, and is therefore not subjet to the described AdvancedBan bug.

 ### Synchronous / Asynchronous Constructs